 We are family.
 The seven Talents International initiatives have a similar structure to their Berlin counterpart while retaining their own distinct regional perspectives and benefiting from the networks of locally based film festivals.

-Taking place during the Buenos Aires International Festival of Independent Film (BAFICI), Talents Buenos Aires offers 65 South American participants an extensive programme of workshops and master classes along with the chance to develop their own projects in specialised ateliers for script development, production, post-production and film criticism.
+Taking place during the 23rd Buenos Aires International Festival of Independent Film (BAFICI), Talents Buenos Aires offers around 70 participants from 10 South American countries an extensive programme of workshops and master classes.

-For its 16th edition, Talents Buenos Aires took place online in March 2021.
+For its 17th edition, Talents Buenos Aires will take place in late April 2022

 Screenwriters, directors, producers, actors, cinematographers, art directors, editors, sound designers, programmers/curators and film critics from Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.